Island hopping in the Canary Islands: the complete guide

 Canarian hound enjoying a sunny day on the beach in Lanzarote

-Island hopping and ferry travel in the Canary Islands
+Island hopping in the Canaries

 Traveling by ferry in the Canary Islands is easy.
 There are frequent ferry crossings between all the islands.
 You can catch a ferry throughout the year, and go island hopping in the Canaries with one of the following ferry companies: